JennyjieyiZ/TeamActivities/Module03/README.md

 ### 👉🏽 Discussion
 Take a moment to define each pilar as a team and discuss them.
 Define them in your notes.
 If the term is new to you, take time to look it up, and share what you find.
 We encourage you to put any resources you used in the notes.

+1.Encapsulation is the bunding of data and method is a class and restricts direct access to others

 ### Biology?
 Another way to look at OOP is via biology.
 In biology, we have the concept of a "class" (species), and an "object" (individual).
 However, in biology, we also have the concept of "inheritance" (genetics), "polymorphism" (different species), and "abstraction" (the idea of a species).
 These all sound nice in nature, but believe it or not, the concept of OOP came from a computer scientist who was also a microbiologist (much like the ALIGN students, he didn't start in computer science).
 [Alan Kay], the creator of OOP, was inspired by the biological world to create a new way of programming.